AgentSIMOTP sessions for agents

 Free tier: 10 sessions/month — enough to test the full flow before committing.

-- Any agent hitting "phone number rejected" or "unsupported VoIP" errors
+• Any agent hitting "phone number rejected" errors in a verified-compatible service

 Getting Started